Ritika-Agrawal811/babble-messaging-app/docs/prisma.md

 ## Migrate our models to database 📥

-Run the below command to migrates all the models to your database.
+We run the below command to migrates all the models to our database.

 ```shell
 npx prisma db push